When Should I Take The MCAT? A Guide To Scheduling Your Exam

 If you’re wondering when you usually take the MCAT or have other questions, these FAQs have you covered.

-2. When Do You Take the MCAT: Junior or Senior Year?
+1. Should You Take the MCAT in Your Junior or Senior Year?

 If you feel you’ll be more prepared for the MCAT once you’ve reached your junior or senior year, you can definitely take the MCAT then.
 This gives you a shorter time period to retake the MCAT, but you may feel prepared enough at this point that you won’t need to retake the exam.